KaruptsockTheRealOne/DCS-DTC-JF17/README.md

 # DCS DTC

-This is a extension of the work of the DCS DTC MOD for the DTC (Data Cartridge) in the F-16. https://github.com/the-paid-actor/dcs-dtc
+This is an extension of the work of the DCS DTC MOD for the DTC (Data Cartridge) in the F-16. https://github.com/the-paid-actor/dcs-dtc

 Large sections re-written for the JF-17 and some functions removed to be more compatible.